nadabonaso/-java_project_management_system_v3/README.md

-# Project Management System using Java and MySQL
+# Project Management System with Java and MySQL

 ## About